-Leveraging 3D antigen design approach, we designed antigens and immunized rodents in order to derive new antibodies that exclusively block the epitope binding surface of cytotoxic T lymphocyte-associated antigen 4 (CTLA-4 also known as CD152) from its ligands CD80 and CD86.
+Leveraging the 3D antigen design approach, we generated a new lead antibody that exclusively blocks the epitope binding surface of cytotoxic T lymphocyte-associated antigen 4 (CTLA-4 also known as CD152), preventing its ligands CD80 and CD86 from binding to it.
 We focus on antibody drug-candidates that exclusively block this binding surface domain and do not block adjacent domains.

 In 2011 a CTLA-4 antibody was first approved in the U.S. for clinical treatment of late stage melanoma.
 Revenues from this product exceeded $1.0 billion in 2016.
-Recently, clinical results of a combination treatment with a PD1 antibody, showed a strong synergy in the treatment of late stage melanoma, both as a first line therapy and as a second line of treatment.
+Clinical results of a combination treatment with a PD1 antibody showed a strong synergy in the treatment of late stage melanoma, both as a first line therapy and as a second line of treatment.
 The U.S. FDA approved the combination treatment of both antibodies for late stage melanoma.
-With this synergetic clinical effect of the combination treatment, additional clinical indication for CTLA-4 antibody have shown promising results and are pending regulatory approval.
+With this synergetic clinical effect of the combination treatment, additional clinical indication in oncology for CTLA-4 antibody have shown promising results and are pending regulatory approval.

-T cells or T lymphocytes are a type of lymphocyte (a type of white blood cell) that plays a central role in cell-mediated immunity.
-T lymphocytes recognize and destroy non self cells, including cancer cells.
-A natural inhibitory mechanism of binding CTLA-4, a receptor that resides on the cytotoxic T lymphocytes (CTLs) in the lymph node, from its ligands CD80 and CD86, interrupts this destruction.
-A CTLA-4 antibody which binds to the surface domain of CTLA-4 receptor and its ligands, CD80 and CD86, reverse this inhibition effect over the immune system.
-By blocking this interaction, the “turning-off” of the cytotoxic reaction is reversed, and allows inhibitory signal transmitted through other pathways to cause the CTLs to destroy the cancer cells.
+T cells or T lymphocytes are a type of lymphocyte (a type of white blood cell) that play a central role in cell-mediated immunity.
+T lymphocytes recognize and destroy non-self cells, including cancer cells.
+A natural inhibitory mechanism of binding CTLA-4, a receptor that resides on the cytotoxic T lymphocytes (CTLs) in the lymph node, by its ligands CD80 and CD86, interrupts this destruction.
+A CTLA-4 antibody which binds to the surface domain of CTLA-4 receptor and its ligands, CD80 and CD86, reverses this inhibitory effect on the immune system.
+By blocking this interaction, the “turning-off” of the cytotoxic reaction is reversed, and allows the inhibitory signal transmitted through other pathways to cause the CTLs to destroy the cancer cells.

-We plan to initially focus our pre clinical trials on models that address melanoma diseases, alone and in combination treatment with PD1 antibody.
+We plan to initially focus our pre-clinical trials on models that address melanoma, alone and in combination with PD1 antibody.